eventhero/api-docs/source/index.html.md

 includes:
   - errors

-search: true
+search: false
 ---

 # Introduction

-## Send your participant data to EventHero for on-site management and event analytics
+### Send your participant data to EventHero for on-site management and event analytics

 ### Simple Integration with Your Event Registration System

 Your EventHero account has the ability to receive changes from your registration system whenever a change occurs to your event.

 For a complete list of current registration system integrations, see our [Partner Directory](http://eventhero.io/partners/).